The Dog Warden Service aims to:

 - Provide a service that informs dog owners of their responsibilities and support compliance of the law and;

-- Protect members of the public from issues arising from irresponsible dog ownership such as straying dogs; fouling; aggression and nuisance.
+- Protect members of the public from issues arising from irresponsible dog ownership such as straying dogs.

 The Dog Wardens role:

 - Educating the public on responsible dog ownership through providing information